Dk4333/Question-Extractor/README.md

 ##  Features

--  **URL-based Context** — Paste any valid webpage URL, and the chatbot will understand and analyze its content.
 -  **LangChain Integration** — Uses LangChain’s document loaders, text splitters, embeddings, and conversational retrieval.
 -  **Conversational Memory** — The bot remembers chat history for better contextual answers.
 -  **Local or API-based Models** — Works with OpenAI, Hugging Face, or local sentence-transformer models.